calithameridi/corevus/docs/CvG-v0.4-beta/CvG-v0.4-config-setup.md

 # Flashing Klipper

 The Corevus-G v0.4 boards are tested and flashed with the klipper mcu firmware prior to shipout.
 However in the event that you need to flash klipper, use the following procedure:
-- Unplug everything from the board except the USB connection to the klipper host (or any machine with the klipper build chain), you may find it helpful to take a photo before dismantling attached cables
+- Unplug **everything** from the board except the USB connection to the klipper host (or any machine with the klipper build chain).
+You may find it helpful to take a photo before dismantling attached cables
-- on the klipper host, run `cd ~/klipper` to enter the klipper source directory
+- On the klipper host, run `cd ~/klipper` to enter the klipper source directory
 - Run `make clean` to delete previous builds and `make menuconfig`
 - In the configuration menu, select the following parameters: `STMicroelectronics STM32`, `STM32H723`, `No bootloader`, and `12 MHz crystal`.
 - Exit the configuration menu and save you
 - Run `make` and wait for the firmware to finish compiling
-- Switch the device into DFU mode by holding down the BOOT pushbutton and then pushing and releasing the RESET pushbutton (the STM32 should show up as '0483:df11 STM device in DFU mode' or whatnot \
+- Switch the microcontroller into DFU mode by holding down the BOOT pushbutton and then pushing and releasing the RESET pushbutton (the STM32 should show up as '0483:df11 STM device in DFU mode')
 - Flash the board with `make flash FLASH_DEVICE=0483:df11`, this may return an error 255 but check lsusb to see whether you have successfully flashed the board
-- Reinstall the board in accordance to your previous wiring scheme
+- (Re)install the board in accordance to your wiring scheme.

 # Configuration

+Reading through the [Klipper configuration reference](https://www.klipper3d.org/Config_Reference.html) will probably be of great help here.

 ## Pin table
 Add the following section to your configuration.
+This defines human readable pins for pin names such that you won't have to reference the schematic for the microcontroller pin names.
+For example, you can call `T1` to denote the pin connected to thermistor T1 and `M4_STEP` to denote the pin connected to the M4 driver step signal.

 ```
-### Corevus-G v0.4 Pin Aliases ###
+[board_pins corevus-g] ### Corevus-G v0.4 Pin Aliases ###

-[board_pins corevus-g]
-mcu: # specify name given to the corevus microcontroller, typically 'mcu'
+mcu: # specify name given to corevus microcontroller, typically 'mcu'
 aliases:
 # TMC2160 drivers
 	M0_STEP = PG8,  M0_DIR = PG7, M0_EN = PG5,  M0_CS = PG6, M0_DIAG1 = PG4,